sandraschi/filesystem-mcp-server/README.md

 **Filesystem Security:**

-- **`FS_BASE_DIRECTORY`** (Optional): An **absolute path** that defines the root directory for all filesystem operations.
-If set, the server's tools will be restricted to accessing files and directories only within this specified path and its subdirectories.
+- **`FS_BASE_DIRECTORY`** (Optional): Defines the root directory for all filesystem operations.
+This can be an **absolute path** or a **path relative to the project root** (e.g., `./data_sandbox`).
+If set, the server's tools will be restricted to accessing files and directories only within this specified (and resolved absolute) path and its subdirectories.
 This is a crucial security feature to prevent unintended access to other parts of the filesystem.
-If not set, a warning will be logged, and operations will not be restricted (less secure).
+If not set (which is not recommended for production environments), a warning will be logged, and operations will not be restricted.

 **LLM & API Integration (Optional):**